 Teleoperative navigation is managed through visual data streamed through the OmniVision OV7725 camera and our MainController vision interface.
-We are investigating autonomous image processing options that run as a background service and aid in obstacle avoidance and path planning.
+Although not a part of our RoboCup 2019 entry, we are investigating autonomous image processing options that run as a background service and aid in obstacle avoidance and path planning.